cloudaware/compliance-policies/ce/ca/aws/iam/users-are-not-managed-centrally-via-identity-federation-or-aws-organizations/description.md

 5. Click `Identity providers`.
 6. Verify the configuration.

-Then, determine all accounts that should not have local users present.
-For each account:

-1. Determine all accounts that should not have local users present.
-2. Log into the AWS Management Console.
-3. Switch role into each identified account.
-4. Click `Services`.
-5. Click `IAM`.
-6. Click `Users`.
-7. Confirm that no IAM users representing individuals are present.

-For multi-account AWS environments implementing AWS Organizations without an external identity provider:
+For multi-account AWS environments with an external identity provider, as well as for those implementing AWS Organizations without an external identity provider:

 1. Determine all accounts that should not have local users present.
 2. Log into the AWS Management Console.